 Thanks to DA reader, Carpline, for his Forum post about FMFCU’s latest deal.

-Headquartered in Chadds Ford, Pennsylvania, Franklin Mint Federal Credit Union’s field of membership (FOM) provides a way for almost any resident of southeast Pennsylvania and northern Delaware to join.
+Headquartered in Chadds Ford, Pennsylvania, Franklin Mint Federal Credit Union’s field of membership (FOM) provides a path to membership for almost any resident of southeast Pennsylvania and northern Delaware.

 Easy Membership – Members of the FMFCU Foundation (minimum $10 contribution) are eligible for FMFCU membership.
 According to the FMFCU Foundation’s website “As a donor, you can become a member of Franklin Mint Federal Credit Union.”
-While anyone, regardless of residency, can join the Foundation, the Credit Union’s online capabilities are limited, with some transactions (like opening a CD) must be done in-branch.
+While anyone, regardless of residency, can join the Foundation, FMFCU’s online capabilities are limited and some transactions (like opening a CD) can only be done in-branch.

-Residency – Individuals who live, work, worship, attend school, or volunteer in the City of West Chester, the Borough of West Chester, select areas of Norristown, and southeast Delaware County (all in Pennsylvania) and northern New Castle County (Delaware) are eligible to join.
+Residency – Individuals who live, work, worship, attend school, volunteer, or regularly do business in specific areas of Pennsylvania and Delaware: portions of Philadelphia, Delaware, and New Castle Counties, the Borough of West Chester, or Norristown are eligible to join.

 SEGs – Employees/members of many SEGs, affiliated associations, and organizations (including the FMFCU Foundation) also qualify for membership.